-NOTE!
-There is an integrated speed governor in the ignition system that limits the maximum speed.
+CAUTION!
+There is an integrated speed governor in the ignition system that limits the maximum speed to 13300 rpm.
+The maximum speed will not exceed 13300 rpm when the high speed jet is adjusted (screwed in).
 When the speed governor is activated, you will get the same sound experience as when the chain saw 4-cycles.
+To adjust the carburetor correctly you should contact a mechanic with access to a rev counter.